 Renting a car often comes with some extra costs that you should be aware of:

-Cross-border delivery: if you want to pick up a car in Montenegro and drop it off in another country, like Croatia, it typically costs around €350 for a cross-border drop off.
+If you want to pick up a car in Montenegro and drop it off in another country, like Croatia, it typically costs around €350 for a cross-border drop off.

-Optional extras: you can book upgrades like superior insurance, child seats and even roof racks with any company you choose to hire your car from.
 I wouldn’t recommend paying extra for a navigation system.
 They’re not reliable in Montenegro and you’ll get better results from the Google Maps or Maps.me apps.
-Click here to find out how to download an offline map for Montenegro that you can use without using your data.

 Like most things, booking your rental car early gives you the best choice, especially if you book with Localrent.com and want to choose a specific car.